meg768/homebridge-telldus-tellstick-duo/README.md

 # homebridge-telldus-tellstick-duo
 Homebridge for Telldus Tellstick Duo

-A HomeKit plugin for anyone with a working setup using a Telldus Tellstick Duo.
+A HomeBridge plugin for anyone with a working setup using a Telldus Tellstick Duo.
 This module uses the npm module https://www.npmjs.com/package/telldus instead of the **tdtool** command line utility that the npm module **homebridge-telldus-tdtool** uses, see https://www.npmjs.com/package/homebridge-telldus-tdtool.